 COVID-19 Antibody Testing

 PhysicianOne Urgent Care also offers COVID-19 antibody testing, which can detect certain proteins (IgM and IgG antibodies) that are produced by the body’s immune system in response to a COVID-19 exposure.
-A positive test result may indicate a past or current COVID-19 infection, regardless of whether the infection produced noticeable symptoms.
+A positive test result may indicate a past COVID-19 infection, regardless of whether the infection produced noticeable symptoms.

 COVID-19 antibody testing involves a blood draw, which can be performed during an in-person visit to any of our urgent care center locations.
 No prior authorization or appointment is required.